GUPTHA-MADDULA/Nodejs-web-app/README.md

-# Node.js Web Application with CI/CD Pipeline
+# Node.js Web Application with CI/CD Pipeline Using Docker and Github Actions

 This repository contains a basic Node.js web application integrated with a CI/CD pipeline.
 The pipeline automates the process of testing, building, and deploying the application using GitHub Actions and Docker.